SQream/sqream_docs/connecting_to_sqream/client_platforms/spark.rst

 .. _spark:

 *************************
-Connecting to SQream Using Spark
+Using Spark With SQream
 *************************

-If you are using Spark for distributed processing and analysis and wish to use it to connect to SQream, follow these instructions.
+If you are using Spark for distributed processing and analysis and wish to use it with SQream, follow these instructions.

 .. contents::